SaiyamDoshi7/Data-Table-Project/Bookproject-CRUD/README.md

-Book Store Management System
+📚 Book Store Management System

-📌 Project Description
+📌 Project Overview

-The Book Store Management System is a simple React-based web application that allows users to manage books in a bookstore.
-The application provides functionality to add, view, edit, delete, and search books.
+The Book Store Management System is a responsive React web application developed to manage bookstore records efficiently.
+This system allows users to add, display, update, remove, search, and organize books in an interactive way.

-It is built using React.js, React Router, and React Bootstrap to create a responsive and user-friendly interface.
+The application is created using React.js, React Router, and React Bootstrap, ensuring a smooth user experience and mobile-friendly design.

-The application stores book data in Local Storage, so the data remains available even after refreshing the page.
+All book information is stored in Local Storage, which means data remains safe even after refreshing the browser.

-This project demonstrates important React concepts such as:
+This project helps learners understand real-world React development concepts such as:

-- Component-based architecture

-- State management using useState

-- Data persistence using localStorage
+Reusable Components

-- Routing using React Router
+State Handling using React Hooks

-- Form handling and validation
+Client-side Routing

+Form Validation

+Persistent Data Storage

-🧩 Explanation of Modules
+🧩 Application Modules Explanation
-1️⃣ Navigation Module
+1️⃣ Navigation Component

 File: Navigation.jsx

-This module creates the top navigation bar of the application.
+This component builds the top menu bar of the application.

-Features
+🔹 Features

-Provides links to different pages:
+Navigation links to main pages:

 Home